gamesbook/pyprototypr/docs/terminology.rst

 `↑ <table-of-contents_>`_

--  **dotted** - allows a line to be broken into a series of "dots" (very short lines) of length equal to the width of the line being drawn (with gaps inbetween each dot of that same length); to make a line dashed, simply use ``dashed=True``
+-  **dotted** - allows a line to be broken into a series of "dots" (very short lines) of length equal to the width of the line being drawn (with spacing inbetween each dot of that same length); to make a line dashed, simply use ``dashed=True``
 -  **dashed** - allows a line to be broken into a series of short lines